 - Wait a couple of minutes for the chia seeds to start soaking up the almond milk.

-- Blend, Serve and Enjoy!
+- Blend, and serve with your favorite toppings.
+Enjoy!

 - Spinach can be replaced with kale but the flavor will change